JOIN OUR MONTANA

-To capture roadkill and wildlife data representative of each season, we've divided our study into a series of cycling field seasons.
-You can choose to volunteer for a single field season or commit to multiple, although we prefer a commitment to multiple since this is a long-term project.
+To capture roadkill and wildlife data representative of each season, we've divided our study into a series of ride periods.
+You can choose to volunteer for a single ride period or commit to multiple, although we prefer a commitment to multiple since this is a long-term project.

 Data Collection Requirements

-Within a cycling field season, you and a partner are asked to collect roadkill data along a 25-mile segment of roadway, by riding out and back along this segment for a total of 50 miles.
-You can choose whether you and a partner will complete the entire 50 mile out-and-back segment yourselves, or recruit additional team members to sign up, get trained, and divide up the segment.
+Within a cycling field season, you and a partner are asked to collect wildlife data along a 25-mile segment of roadway, by riding out and back for a total of 50 miles.

-As you ride your segment, you will consistently scan the road and roadside for any signs of roadkill and live wildlife.
-When you see an animal (dead or alive), you are asked to stop to take photos and additional metadata of the occurrence.
+As you ride your route, you will consistently scan the road and roadside for any signs of roadkill and live wildlife.
+When you see an animal (dead or alive), you will stop to take photos and additional metadata of the occurrence.